Top Biden aide says Ukraine invasion could come 'any day' | Law-Order

 Pentagon spokesman John Kirby said Thursday that the the scheme included production of a graphic propaganda video that would show staged explosions and use corpses and actors depicting grieving mourners.

+Biden's ambassador to the United Nations, Linda Thomas-Greenfield, said the administration was still seeking a diplomatic solution, but “at the same time, we know that the Russians continue to prepare, and we will be working to address the security issues.”
+Sen. John Barrasso, a member of the Senate Foreign Relations Committee, said Ukraine was the first part of Putin's plan to reassemble the Soviet Union.
+He worried about what signal that could send to US adversaries.

+“He needs to choke on trying to swallow Ukraine because if it's easy pickings for him, my worry is that then China moves against Taiwan and Iran moves quickly to a nuclear weapon.”
+Meanwhile, elite US troops and equipment landed Sunday in southeastern Poland near the border with Ukraine following Biden's orders to deploy 1,700 soldiers there amid fears of a Russian invasion of Ukraine.

-Hundreds more infantry troops of the 82nd Airborne Division are still expected to arrive at the Rzeszow-Jasionka airport.
-A US Army Boeing C-17 Globemaster plane brought a few dozen troops and vehicles.
+Hundreds more troops from the 82nd Airborne Division are expected to arrive at the Rzeszow-Jasionka Airport.
+A US Air Force Boeing C-17 Globemaster plane brought a few dozen troops and vehicles.

 Their commander is Maj.
 Gen. Christopher Donahue, who on Aug.
 30 was the last American soldier to leave Afghanistan.